splimon/digits/index.md

 ESLint should run without generating any errors.

-It's significantly easier to do development with ESLint integrated directly into your IDE (such as VSCode).
+It's significantly easier to do development with ESLint integrated directly into your IDE (such as VSCode).-->

 <!--
 ## Screencasts